ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: screen}

-   Secure execution-enabled profiles are now available, and they can be identified by the fourth character of the profile name that is an "e", such as _bz2e_.
+   Secure execution-enabled profiles are now available and are identified by the fourth character of the profile name that is an "e", such as _bz2e_.
 For more information, see [Confidential computing with LinuxONE](/docs/vpc?topic=vpc-about-se).

    The secure execution-enabled profiles are available for Balanced, Compute, and Memory families.
 Make sure that you use secure-enabled profiles when you use the IBM Hyper Protect Container Runtime image.
-Profile validation for the IBM-provided stock images and the IBM Hyper Protect Container Runtime image is done in the RIAS layer and any profile mismatch results in an error message similar to the following example.
+Profile validation for the IBM-provided stock images and the IBM Hyper Protect Container Runtime occurs in the RIAS layer and any profile mismatch results in an error message similar to the following example.
    ```
    FAILED
    Response HTTP Status Code: 400